oval-group/smooth-topk/README.md

 }
 ```

+## The `topk` Package

+The implementation of the loss functions is self-contained and available through the package `topk`.
+The package can be installed through a standard `python setup.py install`.
+Then the loss function can be imported into an existing codebase through `from topk.svm import SmoothTop1SVM, SmoothTopkSVM`.
+See [`topk/svm.py`](topk/svm.py) for the arguments of the loss functions.

-The core algorithm to compute the smooth top-k loss function with the elementary symmetric polynomials is contained in the `losses` module.
-Algorithms for the elementary symmetric polynomials and their gradients are in `losses/polynomial`.
+Implementation details of the algorithms to compute the elementary symmetric polynomials and their gradients are in [`topk/polynomial`](topk/polynomial).

 ## Requirements

-This code has been tested for pytorch 0.3.0.
-Detailed requirements are available in `requirements.txt`.
+This code should be useable with Pytorch 1.0.
+Detailed requirements to reproduce the experiments are available in `requirements.txt`.
 The code should be compatible with python 2 and 3 (developed in 2.7).

 ## Reproducing the results